The great music of the Big Band Swing-Era

 "Modern" Swing Music

 When I DJ, I only play songs by "modern" swing bands that are dedicated to "Keepin' It Real"!
-That would include KJRO, Mora's Modern Rhythmists, the Jonathan Stout Orchestra, etc. In my view, most DJ's play way too much music by "modern swing bands", as opposed to the original bands of the big band swing-era.
+That would include the Kentucky Jazz Repertory Orchestra (KJRO), Mora's Modern Rhythmists, the Jonathan Stout Orchestra, etc. In my view, most DJ's play way too much music by "modern swing bands", as opposed to the original bands of the big band swing-era.
 DJ's, don't be lazy: learn about and acquire the great music of the big band swing-era and let that be the centerpiece of your music - keep it real!

 Should you attend swing dances with live music?
 Yes, of course - - but note it should be good, live music.
 Dancing to good, live music is a much different experience than dancing to DJ music.